|

 Think “big data” and information challenges.

-That is why analysis is a limited tool, not the complete one we have always believed it to be (I shall also return to this point later—but not here).
+That is why analysis is a limited tool, not the complete one we have always believed it to be.

 The James Gleick book on Chaos: Making a New Science shows how the pioneers in this field went back to look at old data but to look at it with new perceptions and could now see new things.